119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Shredding and material separation

 When all the usable parts have been salvaged, the remaining frame of the vehicle goes to the shredder.
-The powerful machines crush and shred the metal body in a matter of moments.
+Powerful machines crush and shred the metal frame within moments.
 After the shredding, the mixed material goes through a series of separators.
 Magnets will help separate steel and iron from the other mixed materials.

 Other techniques will separate aluminum, copper, plastics, rubber, and glass.
-Separating the material during this process makes it easy to send each material to its appropriate recycling unit.
+Separating materials during this process makes it easier to send each one to the appropriate recycling facility.
 For instance, steel pieces will go to steel mills, while plastic debris will go to plastic recycling facilities.

 The separated materials then enter their recycling processes.
 Here is how it usually works:

-- Aluminium and Copper: These materials are also melted and reused in making new car parts, construction tools, and household products.
+• Aluminium and Copper: These materials are melted and reused to manufacture new car parts, construction tools, and household products.

 Disposal of non-recyclable residues

 There will always be a slight waste leftover after recycling the vast majority of the components.
-This waste is known as automotive shredder residue (ASR).
-This is a mix of foams, plastics, rubber particles, and fibers.
-Because ASR is difficult to recycle, it is either properly disposed of in a landfill or processed using new waste-to-energy processes.
-With an eye toward a ‘zero ASR’ goal, modern salvage yard owners are striving to eliminate ASR by developing alternative recycling methods for these difficult-to-recycle materials moving forward.
+This waste, known as automotive shredder residue (ASR), is a mix of foam, plastics, rubber particles, and fibers.
+Because ASR is difficult to recycle, it is either properly disposed of in landfills or processed through waste-to-energy technologies.
+With a long-term goal of ‘zero ASR,’ modern salvage yard owners are developing alternative recycling methods for these difficult-to-recycle materials.

 Also Read: Understanding the Role of Auto Wreckers in the Canadian Scrap Car Industry